eCommerce

 The retail sale and leasing of goods are generally always taxable in every state except the five that don't have state sales taxes: Alaska, Delaware, Montana, New Hampshire, and Oregon.
 However, Alaska and Montana grant taxing authority to localities, so local taxes might apply.
 In general, B2B products sold for resale aren't taxable, but B2B equipment and products used in business are subject to applicable sales tax.
 In some states, sales rates can vary among cities and localities within each state.

 Origin-based tax states—such as Tennessee—base their taxes on the city where products are sold, but Tennessee and most states switch to a destination-based model for out-of-state companies that sell products within the state.
-Called use taxes, these assessments on out-of-state Internet sellers mirror the rates charged for sales taxes in the relevant states.
+Called use taxes, these assessments on out-of-state internet sellers mirror the rates charged for sales taxes in the relevant states.

 All these complicated taxing guidelines create an accounting and billing nightmare, which is why so many B2B companies have just ignored collecting taxes in the past because the bulk of their sales were nontaxable on resale items.
-However, eCommerce companies—both wholesale and retail—can expect greater compliance efforts as states crack down on this source of revenue.
+However, eCommerce companies—both wholesale and retail—can expect greater sales tax compliance efforts as states crack down on this source of revenue.

 Now that companies can easily integrate complex tax calculators into their B2B eCommerce platforms or accounting software, they have little excuse to plead ignorance of the law or undue hardship in calculating taxes correctly.
 States are beginning to step up enforcement efforts by targeting larger companies, but small-to-medium-sized businesses will quickly follow.
-Getting websites customized to make these calculations is simply sound advice and good business practice.
+Getting websites customized to make these tax calculations is simply sound advice and good business practice.

 Origin-based sales taxes depend on whether a particular company has any kind of legal presence within the state such as a physical address, employees who work for the company, ownership of intellectual property registered in the state, and other precise legal definitions, which can actually vary slightly state-by-state.